Patient Medical Homes (PMHs) and Primary Care Networks (PCNs)

 How does a PMH help patients?

 Patients get better access to continuous, comprehensive, and coordinated primary care to support their full range of medical needs.
-Patients have a relationship with a GP who directs their care, and arranges expanded services in the community.
+Patients have a relationship with a primary care provider, usually a family physician, who directs their care and arranges expanded services in the community.

 How does a PMH help doctors?